 Alan Ett – Partner

-Upon his arrival in Los Angeles in 1984, he became involved in the computer industry working with a development group to devise the ﬁrst shock mounted 20MB hard disc, the A-O 20.
-He continued in the hardware and software development arena working on the original version of the production budgeting program “Movie Magic” and consulting with Roland Corporation in the development of the ﬁrst MIDI software, the MPS or Music Processing System.
+Upon his arrival in Los Angeles in 1984, Mr. Ett became involved in the computer industry working on the original version of the production budgeting program “Movie Magic” and consulting with Roland Corporation in the development of the first MIDI software, the MPS or Music Processing System.
 He also worked with Alias Research and Robert Abel companies, among others, on the first computer generated graphics for animation.
 At this time he was involved in theater production at the renowned Victory Theater, which became his introduction to the Los Angeles production community.

-Mr. Ett then became focused on producing music for the television industry when he received his initial assignments composing and producing music for Columbia Pictures Television sitcoms “Who’s the Boss,” “227” and “Married…with Children.”
-Since then, he has created musical scores for thousands of hours of television, videos, ﬁlms, commercials, CD ROMs and DVD’s.
-He has most recently completed his first musical, which will be featured in The Hallmark Channel’s first-ever musical movie, The Music Teacher, for which he will also be the composer.
-He is also currently the composer for the new Disney XD hit show Kickin’ It.
+Mr. Ett then became focused on producing music for the television industry when he received his first assignments composing and producing music for Columbia Pictures Television sitcoms “Who’s the Boss”, “227” and “Married…with Children”.
+Since then he has created musical scores for thousands of hours of television, videos, film, CD Roms and DVD’s.

 Jonathan Axelrod – Partner